zobront/quickpoc/README.md

 - if this folder isn't already in your path, open your bash run control file (for example, `~/.zshrc`) and add the following line: `export PATH="$PATH:/Users/path_to_folder_holding_file`
 - call `chmod +x path_to_file` to make the file executable
 - you should then be able to call `quickpoc` from any folder to generate the POC folder within it.

+## troubleshooting
+### unknown option: -A
+Macs ship with bash v3.2 due to licensing.
+It was released in 2007 and lacks many modern features.
+This tool requires associative arrays that were introduced in v4.0.
+In order to fix this issue, please install most recent bash version:
+`brew install bash`

+This does not break anything on existing installations, as brew installs bash in user space, and /bin/bash is still default option.

 ## future